3 Keys to a “Successful” Virginia Divorce

 The late and highly respected attorney Betty Thompson, a monumental force in modernizing Virginia family law, was known for telling clients at their initial consultations that “the only won cases are cases resolved out of court.”
 Having clerked for her during law school, that phrase has stuck with me ever since.
 Each case is different and there are situations where a trial is unavoidable.
 However, your attorney should work with you along the way to see if a successful resolution out of court is possible.

 Tips on How to Approach Divorce

-So what can you do to ensure that your divorce is as close to successful as possible?
+So what can you do to ensure that your divorce is as close to success as possible?

 1. Maintain Amicable Relations